Supportive Social Media after Prenatal and Infant Loss

 Losing a baby at any stage of pregnancy or infancy can be a devastatingly lonely experience.
 For many parents, even their closest family and friends can not relate to their loss and, try as they might, may not be as empathetic as you hoped they would be.

-Below is a list of social media accounts and blogs that the team at GWHA have found to be gentle, empathetic and supportive for those experiencing baby loss.
+Below is a list of social media accounts and blogs that the team at GWHA has found to be gentle, empathetic, and supportive for those experiencing baby loss.

 #ihadamiscarriage campaign by Dr. Jessica Zucker